 Losing your job can be scary, particularly the loss of income and health coverage.
 If you have a Health Savings Account (HSA), you may wonder how job loss affects your ability to keep and contribute to your HSA and whether you can use HSA funds to help pay the premiums for COBRA continuation coverage.

 I lost my job.
-Can I keep my HSA?
+What happens to my HSA?

 HSA and COBRA

-Can I pay for COBRA premiums with my HSA?
+Can I pay COBRA premiums with my HSA?

-Generally speaking, most insurance premiums cannot be covered by an HSA.
-They are not included on the eligible expense list published by the IRS.
-However, there are a few exceptions.
-According to IRS publication 969:
+Generally speaking, insurance premiums are not on the IRS-approved list of eligible HSA expenses.
+However, there are a few exceptions, including COBRA.
+According to IRS Publication 969:

 “You can’t treat insurance premiums as qualified medical expenses unless the premiums are for:

 - Health care continuation coverage (such as coverage under COBRA).

 - Health care coverage while receiving unemployment compensation under federal or state law.